cybr-1/hunting-queries/ATT&CK/008. Credential Access/Brute Force - T1110/Suspected Brute Force Attack.md

 ## Suspected Brute Force Attack

 This query will use the `IdentityLogonEvents` table to look at account logon activity on-prem.
 It will reference accounts with `WrongPassword` logon failures, linked to brute forcing, and then will lookup when the first successful sign in occurred.

-> [!NOTE]
-> This query technically can cover Password Guessing (T1110.001) and if you set the count lower you may be able to detect Password Spraying (T1110.003)

 ```KQL
 // Get users with 50+ WrongPassword logons & record IP addresses